elnobun/Navigation-Menu-Javascript/README.md

 ### Steps
 - `Select all` the links or anchor tags in the document.
-- `Loop` through them, and add a `click` event listener on each link.
+- `Loop` through them, and add a `click` event on each link.
 - Get the current active link in the document
-- Keep `track` of the current active link by strong it in a variable.
+- Keep `track` of the current active link by storing it in a variable.
 - When a link is clicked, `replace` the current active link className with an empty string, and set the active class to the clicked link.
-- Let the new link className be set to active.
+- Set the new link className be set to active.